 If, you are happy with the normal backup options provided by the Windows system then OK, Otherwise you need to go with professional backup tools and create an incremental backup on your Windows system with ease.

-Some of them are paid but not all, there are also some free backup and restore tools are available which can provide incremental backup option.
+Some of them are paid but not all, there are also some free backup and restore tools are available which can provide the incremental backup option.